HanWenfang/syncless/README.txt

 * combination of Syncless and (Twisted, Tornado (fast), Concurrence, gevent, Eventlet, circuits and/or asyncore) in the same process
 * a thread pool class for wrapping blocking operations
+* an interactive Python console for experimenting with the Syncless library, without having to write a Python script
+* a remote interactive Python console (backdoor) named RemoteConsole for debugging, which accepts TCP (telnet) connections, and supports line editing (readline) if used with the supplied client

 Requirements
 ~~~~~~~~~~~~